-Teenage years can be a challenging period.
+The teenage years can be a challenging period.
 Moods, body changes, and relationships can fluctuate dramatically.
 All these changes tend to affect a teen’s self-esteem.
 Some statistics have shown that up to half of all adolescents will have low self-esteem during their teenage years.
-So, how can you, as a parent, help boost your teenager’s self-love and confidence in this period?
+So, how can you, as a parent, help boost your teenager’s self-esteem and confidence in this period?
 Here are a few tips you can try.

 Numerous factors may affect your child’s confidence in this period, such as their body changes and size or how many likes or followers they have on social media.
 This is where you would need to be a ray of hope to them.
 Help your teenager understand the need to let go of these superficial factors to explore their self-worth.
 Help them understand that being kind and compassionate is more important than being slender or attractive.
 You can also introduce them to communities like Eva Carlston that help teenagers build confidence.

 Be generous with your words of affirmation because they can make all the difference in boosting your child’s confidence.
 When you praise your child’s actions or accomplishments, it boosts their self-esteem and encourages them to keep trying.
 You must also be constant in your compliments.
 Always tell your teen how glad you are to be their parent, and try not to overlook any accomplishments.

 Introducing your teen to new activities is an effective way to boost their self-esteem.
 Your child can find hidden abilities, overcome fears, and begin to build their self-worth by getting out there and trying new things.
 Part-time jobs, clubs, volunteer work, and learning a musical instrument are all excellent methods to diversify your experience.
 Martial arts, for example, are a perfect way for your teen to boost their self-esteem.
 Karate and martial arts lessons are excellent for helping teenagers develop self-confidence as they teach essential life skills like realistic goal setting and positive reinforcement.